To integrate devices with the Bosch IoT Suite you have to use existing firmware or develop a custom device firmware.

 Process remote control operations

-These messages are - again - defined using the Eclipse Ditto protocol, or can be based on a custom protocol and need additionally to be transformed to our protocol using payload mapping as described in the section above.
+These messages are - again - defined using the Eclipse Ditto protocol, or can be based on a custom protocol, and need additionally to be transformed form this protocol to the custom protocol using payload mapping as described in the section above.

 In order to receive remote control messages, your device has to follow one of the command&control patterns defined by the Bosch IoT Hub.